SteveVitali/AutoJuke/README.md

 AutoJuke
 ========

-iOS application designed for data-driven, automatic creation of collaborative Spotify playlists.
+AutoJuke is an iOS application for creating and managing temporary, collaborative Spotify playlists for parties or other events.